rextheking/askmom-recipes-sample-for-aws-strands/README.md

 make destroy
 ```

 This removes the Lambda, API Gateway, DynamoDB table, both S3 buckets (including all objects, because `auto_delete_objects=True`), the CloudFront distribution, and all IAM roles and policies.
-The CDK bootstrap stack (`CDKToolkit`) stays — that's shared with any other CDK apps in the account.
+The CDK bootstrap stack (`CDKToolkit`) stays, that's shared with any other CDK apps in the account.

 You may also want to delete the SSM parameter manually: